Schubert puzzles and integrability I: invariant trilinear forms: Introduction

 \begin{thm} Equation \eqref{eq:LRT} generalizes to compute Schubert calculus in equivariant $K$-theory of a $2$-step flag manifold.
 One needs the equivariant rhombi from theorem~\ref{thm:Buch}, whose fugacities are now $1-u_j/u_i$, and also the following \defn{$K$-pieces}:

 (no other rotations!) each with fugacity $-1$, or $(-1)^2$ for the last one.

 \junk{below needs more gluing, e.g. discussion of vertical rhombi...
 Both usual rhombi and $K$-rhombi also acquire an extra monomial fugacity (which does not factor as a product over triangles).
-The power of $u_j/u_i$ ($0$ or $1$) in the fugacity can be obtained by the following ad hoc rule:} Some vertical rhombi $\rh{X}{Y}{Z}{W}$ also acquire an extra monomial fugacity $u_j/u_i$ (which does not factor as a product over triangles): a rhombus gets a $u_j/u_i$ if $|W|+|Z| > |X|+|Y|$, or in the case $|W|+|Z| = |X|+|Y|$ and $\max(Z) > \max(Y)$. \end{thm}
+The power of $u_j/u_i$ ($0$ or $1$) in the fugacity can be obtained by the following ad hoc rule:} Some vertical rhombi $\rh{X}{Y}{Z}{W}$ also acquire an extra monomial fugacity $u_j/u_i$ (which does not factor as a product over triangles): a rhombus gets a $u_j/u_i$ if $|W|+|Z| > |X|+|Y|$, or (in the case $|W|+|Z| = |X|+|Y|$) if equal to

+This formula for the Schubert structure constants is manifestly positive in the sense of \cite{AGM-Kpos}. \end{thm}

 \junk{if the sum of lengths of top multi-numbers is greater than that of bottom multi-numbers -- in case of equality, if it satisfies $\max(\text{NE})>\max(\text{SE})$.}